thedarkwriter/courseware-lms-content/_lmscontent/README.md

 being created on the repo.
 These must be in the format `v1.0`.
 Its recommended to use the [Semantic versioning](https://semver.org/) standard when determining the number for a release.
 E.g. `v1.0` vs `v2.0` represents a "breaking" change.

+### Step-by-Step Process
+1. Tag release in the repository using datevar convention prepended by the letter `v`:   __e.g.:__ v2018.03.01
+2. Add a description of what the release contains and then publish release This tag will represent any changes since the LAST push to production.
+Make your notes as complete as possible
+3. Ensure you are in the repo folder on your machine to run the following rake tasks
+3. Run a  diff using either either `rake migrate:production` on the command line using compare in GitHub
+4. On the command line, run <code>rake download:repo</code>
+5. To finish the process and push all your changes live, run <code>rake release:production</code>
+6. Check your content in the [production site](https://learn.puppet.com/)